 - Read Wayne Dyer’s quote:

-Your life is like a play with several acts.
+“Your life is like a play with several acts.
 Some of the characters who enter have short roles to play, others, much larger.
 Some are villains and others are good guys.
 But all of them are necessary; otherwise, they wouldn’t be in the play.
-Embrace them all, and move on to the next act.
+Embrace them all, and move on to the next act.”

-- Draw the week schedule, including slots for before work, work hours, after work and weekends and holidays.
+- Draw the week schedule, including slots for before work, work hours, after work, and weekends and holidays.

 “As we all can see on the board, there are many roles we play.
 I am sure you learned something new about each person in this room.
-For example, next time you say good morning to Bob you can ask him about his early morning yoga.”
+For instance, next time you say good morning to Bob you can ask him about his early-morning yoga.”